ne-comilfo/PracticeHubJS/README.md

 Running the Full Project (Not Recommended)

-The full project is large in size and may take longer to load.
+The full project is large in size and may take longer to load.<br>
-If you want to run it, execute the following commands from the root folder:
+If you want to run it, execute the following commands from the root folder:<br>

 ```bash
 json-server project/db.json